MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/dateffective_price_overrides.md

 | March 15 | | Hour | 110 | This price will be used on any transactions where the transaction date is between March 15 and March 30. |
 | April 1 | | Hour | 120 | This price will be used on any transactions where the transaction date is between April 1 and June 30. |

-### Example 2: Understand how date effectivity concept on a role price markup override is used for determining the prices for time transactions
+### Example 2: Understand how the date effectivity concept on a role price markup override is used to determine the prices for time transactions

-The following example shows how date effectivity concept on a role price markup override is used determining price markup to apply on Time transactions.
+The following example shows how the date effectivity concept on a role price markup override is used to determine the price markup that is applied to time transactions.

 **Price list A: January 1 through June 30**